Janicza Bravo: Career

 Also in 2016, Bravo took the short, Woman in Deep, to the 2016 SXSW Film Festival.
 The film stars Alison Pill and was grant-funded via The Nantucket Project.

 In 2016, Bravo directed her first feature, an independent film called Lemon, which she co-wrote with then-husband Brett Gelman.
 The film stars Gelman, Michael Cera, and Judy Greer, and includes performances by Nia Long, Fred Melamed, Shiri Appleby, Rhea Perlman, David Paymer, Gillian Jacobs, Megan Mullally, Martin Starr, Jeff Garlin, and Marla Gibbs.
 After a somewhat turbulent pre-production process, the film was picked up by Killer Films and Burn Later Productions and premiered at Sundance in 2017.

 In addition to creating her own work, Bravo directed season 1 episode 9, "Juneteenth", of the FX television show Atlanta, which stars and was created by Donald Glover, as well as season 3 episode 5, "Bertie's Birthday", of the Netflix television show Love, which was created by and stars Paul Rust.

 Bravo's latest film, Zola, was directed and co-written by Bravo, along with playwright Jeremy O. Harris.
 The film is based on a 148-tweet thread by Detroit waitress Aziah "Zola" Wells about a trip she took to Florida with a sex worker named Jessica.
 Zola had its world premiere at the 2020 Sundance Film Festival, where it was nominated for the Grand Jury Award.

 In 2022, Bravo was one of nine directors commissioned to design a series of rooms at the Metropolitan Museum of Art for the exhibition In America: An Anthology of Fashion.

 In March 2025 she directed the acclaimed "Worms" episode of The Bear.

+In April 2026, it was announced that Bravo will direct Good Thing, a biographical film about Martha Stewart.

 Personal life

-Bravo speaks Spanish fluently and is Latina.
-She is also Jewish.
+Bravo speaks Spanish fluently and is Afro Latina.

 In December 2015, Bravo married her long-time boyfriend, actor Brett Gelman.
 Gelman and Bravo met in New York City while working on a New York Lotto commercial.
 In 2016, they resided in Los Angeles.
 They divorced in 2018.